Ddedave/Design-and-implementation-of-an-OT-scenario-for-Red-Team-training/idmz/jump_server/README.md

 These credentials are intentionally exposed as part of the isolated training scenario.

+## Installed Tools

+The Jump Server includes utilities required to access and validate selected OT services from the IDMZ.

+Installed tools include:

+- `modpoll` — Modbus TCP client used to query and interact with Modbus-enabled devices.
+- Mozilla Firefox — Used to access internal web interfaces and management services.
+- Remote Desktop components.
+- Standard Windows administrative and networking tools.

+These tools allow the Jump Server to function as the main workstation for controlled access into the lower Purdue levels.

 ## OT Access

 The Jump Server is allowed to communicate with selected systems in the OT environment.